exira/lambda-rust/README.md

 ## 🔬 Local testing

-Once you've built a Rust lambda function artifact, the `provided.al2-arm64` runtime expects deployments of that artifact to be named "**bootstrap**".
+Once you've built a Rust lambda function artifact, the `provided.al2-arm64` runtime expects deployments of that artifact to be named `bootstrap`.
-The `lambda-rust` docker image builds a zip file, named after the binary, containing your binary file renamed to "bootstrap" for you, but zip file creation is unnecessary for local development.
+The `lambda-rust` docker image builds a zip file, named after the binary, containing your binary file renamed to `bootstrap` for you, but zip file creation is unnecessary for local development.

 In order to prevent the creation of an intermediate `.zip` artifact when testing your lambdas locally, pass `-e PACKAGE=false` during the build.